DongChoi/express-jobly/readme.md

 # Jobly Backend

 This is the Express API used for Jobly that includes full CRUD capabilities on companies, jobs and users and the option to filter by queries.
+The repo is missing a config.js file for security purposes.
+Please email dongandrewchoi.gmail.com if you need assistance for set up.

 ### Technologies
 - Express